grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/add-resource-handler.md

 ## Uses of resource handlers

-The use case and functionality for an app is very broad and therefore also for uses of resource handlers.
-But in general, an app normally integrates with a HTTP service of some kind, e.g. a 3rd party service, to retrieve and send data.
-For example, this service might have

-- specific authentication and authorization needs.
-- a format not suitable to return to Grafana and the plugin frontend.
+An app often integrates with a HTTP service of some kind, e.g. a 3rd party service, to retrieve and send data.
+For example, this service might have specific authentication and authorization needs or a response format not suitable to return to Grafana and the plugin frontend.

-In addition, you might want to [secure your resources](implement-rbac-in-app-plugins.md#secure-backend-resources) so that only users with a certain permission can access those.
+In addition, you might want to [secure your resources](implement-rbac-in-app-plugins.md#secure-backend-resources) so that only users with a certain permission can access certain routes.

 Resource handlers are also useful for building control panels that allow the user to write back to the app.
 For example, you could add a resource handler to update the state of an IoT device.